 — The Aby or Abyssinian cat breed is popular in the United States.
 This feline buddy’s ticked coat makes him look like a small African wildcat but his ears are out-of-this-world big!
 Aby cats love to put themselves on a pedestal perching as high as possible.
 Their hobby is grabbing anything that catches their attention, earning them the nickname Abby-Grabby.

 — The Maine Coon is a cat breed with big ears and a long tail.
 It is easily distinguished by the fringe of hair that adorns that lovely face and neck as well as its huge size.
 It’s a family-loving cat and loves to show affection but not excessively.
+Still, these felines are a great option if you’re looking for an emotional support cat.
 Maine Coon cats will also keep your rodent problem at bay as they have excellent hunting abilities.

 In general, hairless cat breeds have big ears.
 The likes of the Sphynx cat, the Cornish Rex cat, and the Devon Rex share the same qualities.
 They all lack hair and have enormous ears that make their face look very small but really, they just have a bigger ear-to-head ratio.

 — The Sphynx cat first appeared in Toronto, Canada as a genetic mutation and was later selectively bred due to its unique characteristics.
 They are not completely hairless although it may seem so.
 Either way, their lack of fur makes them perfectly low-maintenance cats.
 Sphynx are very playful too and fun-loving.

 — Like the Sphynx cat, Cornish Rex cats are also genetically mutated and have very fine, super-soft hair.
 If you have a Cornish Rex cat in your home, you’ll never miss having a kitten as they love to play and be around other cats and family members.